PaperPrototype/Intro-Coding-and-Computers/4 - Shell + Compiling/Lecture/english.md

 But before the time of GUIs we had small black consoles with little white letters that only the beardiest hackers could use.
 We call these consoles Command Line Interfaces, or CLI for short.

 We are now going to learn to use a CLI!
-They are actually an extremely common tool that programmers use (and they make you look like a pro XD).
+They are actually an extremely common tool that programmers use (and they make you look like a pro).

 # Shell
 Go to this link https://replit.com/ to open up replit.
 Now make a new repl.
 Select the C programming language.
 Then name the new repl "cli".